JaxPlays-Inc/jaxplays.org/content/shows/Wait-Until-Dark.md

 - Theatre:
 - Basis:
 - Website:
-Genres:
+genres:
 - Play
 - Thriller
 - Mystery
 - Drama
-Description: "In a shadow-laden apartment, a blind woman turns the tables, turning vulnerability into her weapon."
+description: "In a shadow-laden apartment, a blind woman turns the tables, turning vulnerability into her weapon."
 ---
 Susy Hendrix may be blind, but when a band of criminals invades her space in search of a contraband-stuffed doll, they soon realize they're the ones in the dark.
 Outwitting her antagonists using wit and resourcefulness, Susy turns a night of fear into a cunning game.
 Get ready to recalibrate your definition of suspense as Susy turns the tables, making the night her own labyrinth of twists.